 You can pay by credit card using MasterCard, Visa, American Express, or Discover.
 Sorry, no PIN transaction debit cards accepted.
 You can also pay by electronic check (checking or savings).
-If you have a hold on your account because of a bill balance and the bill balance is paid in full, the hold will not be released until the next business day.
+If you have a hold on your account because of a bill balance and the bill balance is paid in full, the hold will be released within twenty minutes.

-If you'd like to mail your payment, please submit a check along with a copy of your eBill.
-Print your 9 digit student ID# in the lower left hand corner of the check.
-Due to new credit card regulations, we can not accept any credit card payments via the mail.
+By Mail: If you'd like to mail your payment, please submit a check with your nine digit student ID number in the lower left hand corner of the check.
+Due to new credit card regulations, we cannot accept any credit card payments via the mail.
 Please do not mail cash.

-Monthly payments must be made to TMS by the first of each month.
-A student may participate in the Plan by budgeting costs from July 1 to November 1 for the fall term, and from December 1 to April 1 for the spring term for an enrollment fee of $55.00.
+A student may participate in a ten-month payment plan by budgeting costs from July 1 to November 1 for the fall term, and from December 1 to April 1 for the spring term for an enrollment fee of $55.00.
 You may also budget for a single term for an enrollment fee of $40.00.

 General Notice Regarding All Payments

 No credit is given for a term's work nor a degree conferred until all charges have been satisfactorily settled.
 Failure to make satisfactory financial arrangements can result in delay of graduation, denial of registration privileges, removal from classes and housing, withholding of transcripts and/or referral to a collection agency or attorney.

 If the University deems it necessary to engage the services of a collection agency or attorney to collect or to settle any dispute in connection with an unpaid balance on a student account, the student will be liable for all collection agency and/or attorney's fees, reasonable expenses, and costs incurred.
 Accounts referred to a collection agency are reported to credit bureaus and are subject to the State Intercept program.